The taskbar in Qt Creator can display following types of output:

-To specify settings for displaying application output, select Tools > Options > Build & Run > Application Output, or click the (Open Settings Page) button.
-You can select whether to open the Application Output pane on output when running or debugging applications, to clear old output on a new run, to word-wrap output, and to limit output to the specified number of lines.
+To specify settings for displaying application output, select Edit > Preferences > Build & Run > Application Output, or click the (Open Settings Page) button.
+You can select whether to open Application Output on output when running or debugging applications, to clear old output on a new run, to word-wrap output, and to limit output to the specified number of lines.

-The Compile Output pane provides all output from the compiler.
-The Compile Output is a more detailed version of information displayed in the Issues pane.
+Compile Output provides all output from the compiler.
+The Compile Output is a more detailed version of information displayed in Issues.

 Double-click on a file name in an error message to open the file in the code editor.

 Select the Cancel Build button to cancel the build.

-To specify whether to open the Compile Output pane on output when building applications, select Tools > Options > Build & Run > Compile Output, and then select the Open pane when building check box.
-In the Limit output to field, you can specify the maximum amount of build output lines to display in the pane.
+To specify whether to open the Compile Output view on output when building applications, select Edit > Preferences > Build & Run > Compile Output, and then select the Open Compile Output when building check box.
+In the Limit output to field, you can specify the maximum amount of build output lines to display.

-You can also reach the options page by clicking (Open Settings Page).
+You can also open the preferences page by clicking (Open Settings Page).

-To copy the output from the pane to the clipboard, select Select All in the context menu, and then select Copy.
+To copy the output to the clipboard, select Select All in the context menu, and then select Copy.
 Save the output as a file if you want to examine it later without having to build the project again.
 This is useful for large projects that take a long time to build.